skaty5678/NYC-Taxi-Trip-Time-Prediction/README.md

 connection to the server - Y=store and forward; N=not a store and forward trip

 trip_duration - duration of the trip in seconds

+##We ran 3 models on the given dataset:
+1. Linear Regression.
+2. Random Forest.
+3. XGBoost.